 Hurricane Matthew in Haiti

 On October 4, 2016, Haiti was devastated by Hurricane Matthew, the most powerful Caribbean hurricane in nearly a decade.
-According to Reuters, as of October 10th, 1,000 people have died and 1.4 million people are in need of assistance.
-An outbreak of cholera, a deadly diarrheal illness that spreads through contaminated water, has already begun.
+According to Reuters, 1,000 people died and 1.4 million people were in need of assistance.
+An outbreak of cholera, a deadly diarrheal illness that spreads through contaminated water, had begun shortly following the hurricane.

 To learn more about our Hurricane Matthew relief effort in Haiti, please click here.